Existing customer? Login

-Where did 2023 even go?
+Where did 2024 even go?
 The Festive Season is upon us…again!
-As we bid farewell to 2023 and welcome the holiday cheer it is a perfect opportunity to ensure your logistics fleet and facilities are primed for a productive start to 2024.
+As we bid farewell to 2024 and welcome the holiday cheer it is a perfect opportunity to ensure your logistics fleet and facilities are primed for a productive start to the year.

 It probably only feels like yesterday that you and your staff were navigating through winter.
 And now, as the year draws to a close, you will no doubt be as busy as ever.
 Of course, in the logistics game, there’s never a real “quiet time.”
 But with the anticipated downtime during the Christmas and New Year period on the horizon, it’s the ideal moment to schedule your yearly maintenance to ensure your equipment is in peak condition.

-The type of logistics that you’re in will define the types of maintenance that your plant and equipment will require.
+The type of logistics industry you’re in determines the maintenance needs of your plant and equipment.
 You might operate in highly corrosive or dusty environments such as Outback trucking, servicing the mining industry or operating beside the ocean.
 Alternatively, your gear may be subjected to lots of stop/start work, such as urban deliveries, mail runs or frequent distribution centre drop-offs.

 In general terms, maintenance regimes can be divided into four categories.